EGI-Federation/fedcloud-documentation/source/storage.rst

 storage devices you can attach on a VM and there is a limit to the maximum size of such virtual disks.
 These values will depend on the particular provider and your SLA.
 Moreover, the disk space is accounted for the entire block storage device, regardless how much of it is actually used.

-**Object storage** is a standalone service that stores data as sets of individual objects, which can have different types (e.g. files, images, documents) and are organized within containers (e.g. folders).
-Each object/file has is own URL, which can be used to access the resource, share the file with other people, setup custom metadata and access control lists.
-These objects are accessed and managed via a REST API (OpenStack `SWIFT <https://docs.openstack.org/api-ref/object-store/index.html>`_).
+**Object storage** is a standalone service that stores data as sets of individual objects organized within containers (e.g. folders).
+Each object has its own URL, which can be used to access the resource, to share the file with other people, and to setup custom metadata and access control lists.
+These objects are accessed and managed via a REST API (`OpenStack SWIFT <https://docs.openstack.org/api-ref/object-store/index.html>`_).
 Differently from the block storage, there is virtually no limit to the amount of data you can store, only the space used is accounted, you can access the data from any location (from any VM running at any EGI provider or even from other cloud providers or from your own laptop/browser), you can expose the data via external portals (using HTTP as transport protocols), you can set access control lists per container and even make the data publicly available.
 On the other hand, data is accessed via a API requests, thus integration with existing applications may require a change to the application logic.